 3. Official Transcripts

-- Please submit official transcripts from all colleges, universities, and community colleges previously attended
+- Please submit official transcripts from all colleges, universities, and community colleges previously attended to RFUCAS.

 4. Letters of Recommendation